amartinsmg/amartinsmg/README.md

 - 💻 I'm currently no working
 - 🌳 I've finished some courses about:
-    - programming logic
-    - programming fundamentals
+    - Programming logic and fundamentals
     - HTML and CSS
     - JavaScript
 - 🌿 I'm currently learning C